erspearson/xap-hub/README.md

 # xap-hub

 An enhanced, cross-platform hub for xAP built for NodeJS.

 ## Install and run

 * Compiled code and dependencies can be installed from npmjs: ``npm install [-g] xap-hub``
 * Run from the command line: ``xap-hub`` if installed globally otherwise ``node ./lib/xap-hub.js [-v]`` or ``npm start [-- -v]``
 * Stops on receiving SIGINT, ctrl-C.

 ## Enhanced client interaction

 The traditional client to hub setup process has been:

 1. Client binds to a localhost socket and is allocated an available port number by the OS
 2. Client sends a heartbeat message containing the port number to the xAP broadcast address
-3. Hub receives hearbeat message, determines that it came from the same xAP broadcast address that it is using and adds it to its client list
+3. Hub receives heartbeat message, determines that it came from the same xAP broadcast address that it is using and adds it to its client list
 4. Hub begins forwarding messages received on the main xAP port (3639) to the client on its local port.

 This works well but has the disadvantage that each client must determine the xAP broadcast address for transmission.